Want to create inspiring content for our artists?

-We want to offer our community the opportunity to create amazing content for and with our music creators.
+We want to offer our community the opportunity to create amazing content for and with our artists.
 Will you be the next one up?

 For storytellers, empowerment means being able to create content for any platform, anywhere, and easily share it with the world.
-That’s why we want to offer our community the opportunity to create amazing content for and with our music creators.
+That’s why we want to offer our community the opportunity to create amazing content for and with our artists.
 Will you be the next one up?

 At Epidemic Sound, we want to empower creators to achieve creative and commercial success.
 And what better way to do that than by bringing content creator wizards and musical masterminds together?
-We want to cater to potential super collabs by matching content creators with music creators.
+We want to cater to potential super collabs by matching content creators with artists.

-To give you an idea of what the process might look like, we had a chat with content creator Lana and music creator, Cospe about their latest music video collaboration.
+To give you an idea of what the process might look like, we had a chat with content creator, Lana, and artist, Cospe, about their latest music video collaboration.
 Hear what they have to say about it below!

 Lana: